bruinen/liferay-shibboleth-plugin/README.md

-Shibboleth Authentication Plugin for Liferay
+gShibboleth Authentication Plugin for Liferay
 ============================================

 * This plugin is derived from an initial version of rsheshi@gmail.com.
 See: http://code.google.com/p/liferay-shibboleth-plugin/